 2018-2019 Fall/Winter term undergraduate residence applications are available starting February 1, 2018.
 Apply through MyFile and follow the instructions.
 Set 10 minutes aside to complete and submit your application no later than June 1 to secure your space.

 Yes, we accept residence applications as long as there is space available.

 Yes, a $50 non-refundable fee is payable online by Visa, MasterCard, American Express or Visa Debit when you submit your application.

-Yes, you are required to pay a $300 non-refundable room reservation deposit online using a credit or visa debit card upon acceptance of your residence room offer.
+Yes, you are required to pay a $300 non-refundable room offer deposit online using a credit or visa debit card upon acceptance of your residence room offer.
 Your deposit is not an additional charge and will be deducted from your room fees after you move in.
 Instructions on how to pay your room deposit online will be included with your room offer.

 Many students select a residence preference based on their Faculty program of study.
 You can also select based on, proximity to classes and other campus amenities.
-For more detailed information about how the residences are linked with Faculty programs, please check the program affiliations
+For more detailed information about how the residences are linked with Faculty programs, please check the program affiliations at Keele Campus.

 You can select up to two preferred residences on your application but we cannot make guarantees.
 Remember, every residence will offer a great first-year experience and support system as you make the transition to university life!